rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 The first example creates a new directory, field, in the directory `/bison`, assuming `/bison` exists; or else an exception is thrown.
 Contrast this with the second example that creates the directory `green` along with any of the following parent directories if they do not already exist, such as `/bison`, `/bison/field`, or `/bison/pasture`.

-### Duplicating File Contents with `copy()`
+### Duplicating file contents with `copy()`

 Unlike the legacy `java.io.File` class, the NIO.2 Files class provides a set of overloaded `copy()` methods for copying files and directories within the file system.
-The primary one that you should know about for the exam is `Files.copy(Path,Path)`, which copies a file or directory from one location to another.
+The primary one that you should know about for the exam is `Files.copy(Path, Path)`, which copies a file or directory from one location to another.
 The `copy()` method throws the checked `IOException`, such as when the file or directory does not exist or cannot be read.

 Directory copies are shallow rather than deep, meaning that files and subdirectories within the directory are not copied.
 To copy the contents of a directory, you would need to create a function to traverse the directory and copy each file and subdirectory individually: